ShinasNajeerKoya/clear_sky/README.md

 4. **API Key:**

 ```
-   Obtain an API key from [OpenWeatherMap](https://openweathermap.org/) and replace `YOUR_API_KEY` in the codebase with your actual API key.
+   Obtain an API key from [OpenWeatherMap](https://openweathermap.org/) and replace `API_KEY` in the codebase with your actual API key.
 ```

 5. **flutter run:**